KetaGod/Docs-On-Ketamine/README.md

 2. Telegram: https://t.me/KetaGod
 ⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘
-**Make Sure to Install the Requirements if You Don't Already Have them Installed** **If Your're Going to Build the EXE Yourself, Use the Following Command:** pyinstaller --onefile --noconsole --icon=snoopa.ico --add-data "snoopa.ico;." docsonketaminev2.py
+**Make Sure to Install the Requirements if You Don't Already Have them Installed** **If You're Going to Build the EXE Yourself, Use the Following Command:** pyinstaller --onefile --noconsole --icon=snoopa.ico --add-data "snoopa.ico;." docsonketaminev2.py